How to Use LinkedIn to Build Relationships and Track Prospects

 This feature also allows you to save and record information on contacts in your network that you are not yet connected to (2nd, 3rd, and group connections).
 The benefit of this is that you can create a list of potential prospects that you would like to connect with, record information that you want to keep handy about them, and then track your efforts to connect with them.

 BTW, you don’t need to worry about the information that you keep in this feature: it is all private, so no one else will see what you’ve written.

-> - Just below a member’s image and headline is the Relationship and Contact Infobox.
+- Just below a member’s image and headline is the box.

-> - The Contact Info tab is a quick look at that person’s email and other social profiles they’ve shared.
+- The is a quick look at that person’s email and other social profiles they’ve shared.

-> - If you are connected to the person, you will see the date that you Connected to them.
-If you are not connected yet, it will show the date you Saved as contact.
+- If you are connected to the person, you will see the date that you to them.
+If you are not connected yet, it will show the date you as contact.

-> Steps to Organize Your Prospects & Build Relationships
+Steps to Organize Your Prospects & Build Relationships

 This section is where you can add any relevant information (personal or professional) about a contact that you might need to know or want to know in the future.

 As you build your network and gain an increasingly number of connections, it can be hard to remember when you should follow up with your connections.
 You can set reminders for 1 day, 1 week or 1 month.